drewbourne/mockolate/README.md

 ## preparing, getting your ingredients ready

-To prepare the Class you want to create Mockolates for we use the 'prepare(Class)' function.
+To prepare the Class you want to create Mockolates for we use the `prepare(Class)` function.

     import mockolate.prepare;